TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Introduction

 \Paragraph{Our contributions.} \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt, parsep=0pt] \item \textbf{Semantics for economically verifiable floating-point ML.} We formalize \emph{tolerance-aware} correctness for tensor programs and design an \emph{optimistic} challenge-response protocol that achieves economic finality without requiring determinism. \item \textbf{Error analysis and adversarial attacks at operator granularity.} We develop dual error models: portable theoretical IEEE-754 bounds and tight empirical percentile profiles, and conduct a comprehensive study of bound-aware adversarial attacks, quantifying their limited ability to subvert \sys across representative models. \item \textbf{Efficient and robust dispute resolution.} We design a Merkle-anchored, threshold-guided dispute game that recursively localizes disagreements to a single operator, supports verifiable subgraph provenance, and enables low-cost adjudication that respects nondeterminism via bound checks or honest-majority voting. \item \textbf{Deployable PyTorch runtime and end-to-end system.} We implement a PyTorch-compatible runtime that instruments models to compute and apply these error models in real time, integrate it into the full \sys pipeline, and demonstrate deployability in the open-model setting. \end{enumerate}

 {\bf Outline of the paper}.
-We first present our system architecture and protocol overview in Sec.~\ref{sec:architecture}, followed by detailed methodology of two error models in Sec.~\ref{sec:error-bounds}, the adversary model and attack experiments in Sec.~\ref{sec:adversary-model}.
+We first present our system architecture and protocol overview in Sec.~\ref{sec:architecture}, followed by detailed methodology of two error models in Sec.~\ref{sec:error-bounds}, and the adversary model and attack experiments in Sec.~\ref{sec:adversary-model}.
 We introduce the optimistic dispute game in Sec.~\ref{sec:methodology} and evaluate our system's performance, security, and cost in Sec.~\ref{sec:implementation-and-evaluation}.
-Related work is in Sec.~\ref{sec:related-work} with discussion and conclusion in Sec.~\ref{sec:discussion-and-conclusion}.
+Discussions are in Sec.~\ref{sec:discussion}, with related work in Sec.~\ref{sec:related-work} and conclusion in Sec.~\ref{sec:conclusion}.